The Best Side Hustles for Teachers

 If you’re a teacher, chances are you’ve spent a lot of time creating lesson plans.
 Maybe you’ve done some online research for inspiration in the past, or maybe you’ve even purchased pre-made lesson plans to save some valuable time.
 Why not sell your own lesson plans to other teachers?
 There are a few websites where you can do this, such as Teachers Pay Teachers.

 Not only will you make some extra cash, but you’ll also be helping out other teachers!
-This is an ideal option if you’re looking for a way to make some extra money on the side throughout the year.
+This is an ideal option if you’re looking for a way to make extra money on the side throughout the year.
 You probably won’t make a huge amount from it, but you could build a small passive income stream by using the lesson plans you already have.
 If you’ve been teaching for a long time, you may have a large collection of lesson plans that could be sold.

 Alternatively, you could find your own clients and run your own tutoring business.
 You may be able to find your first few clients just by talking to the parents of students at your school.